-The bill introduced by Representative Lorenz seeks to amend sections 2151.421 and 4113.99 of the Revised Code and enact section 4113.90, which requires employers to report suspected sexual assault involving minor employees.
+The bill introduced by Representative Lorenz seeks to amend sections 2151.421 and 4113.99 of the Revised Code and enact section 4113.90, focusing on the responsibilities of employers in reporting suspected sexual assault involving minor employees.
 It mandates that any employer who knows or has reasonable cause to suspect that a child under eighteen or a person under twenty-one with a developmental disability or physical impairment has suffered or is facing a threat of sexual assault must report this information within forty-eight hours to the appropriate public children services agency or peace officer.
-The bill also clarifies the reporting obligations for various professionals, including health care providers and clerics, while outlining exemptions from reporting under certain circumstances.
+The bill also clarifies the reporting obligations for various professionals while maintaining confidentiality protections for attorney-client and physician-patient communications under certain circumstances.

 Statutes affected: As Introduced: 2151.421, 4113.99